What It's Like To Date After Breast Cancer

 You wrote about your sex and dating life on your blog, and it seemed like you were always out in the dating world.
 How do you think cancer affected that social aspect of your life?

 "Back then, I was bald, and I rarely wore a wig.
 It just didn’t feel authentic to the situation.
-But recognizing that there’ll be a lot of comments about what makes others comfortable, and I had to prioritize what made me comfortable."
+But recognising that there’ll be a lot of comments about what makes others comfortable, and I had to prioritise what made me comfortable."

 “